Percussionist Alexej Gerassimez, born in Essen, Germany, is as multi-faceted as the instruments

-As a soloist, Alexej Gerassimez is a guest with internationally renowned orchestras (including NDR Radiophilharmonie Hannover, Münchner Philharmoniker, Konzerthausorchester Berlin, SWR Symphonieorchester, Rundfunksinfonieorchester Berlin) under the baton of conductors such as Tan Dun, Kristjan Järvi, Eivind Gullberg Jensen, Alexander Liebreich and Jonathan Stockhammer.
+As a soloist, Alexej Gerassimez is a guest with internationally renowned orchestras, including Münchner Philharmoniker, Prager Radio Sinfonieorchester und Konzerthausorchester Berlin under the baton of conductors such as Tan Dun, Kristjan Järvi, Alexander Liebreich and Jonathan Stockhammer.

-Alexei Gerassimez is currently regularly performing at the Konzerthaus Dortmund as “Junger Wilder” and is participating in the three-year sponsorship program of the “stART academy von Bayer Kultur”.
+The last three seasons, Alexej Gerassimez was performing at the Konzerthaus Dortmund as “Junger Wilder” and is participating in the three-year sponsorship program of the “stART academy by Bayer Kultur”.

 Alexej Gerassimez is professor for percussion at the Hochschule für Musik und Theater in Munich.